Category Archives: Chinese writing

 Taboo characters in Buddhist manuscripts from Dunhuang

-This is a paper that came out in China.
-The font is a bit odd but readable.
-The paper examines how consistently the imperial name taboos were observed in Buddhist texts from Dunhuang.
-Many scholars in the past have observed … Continue reading
+This is an article that came out in China so the font is a bit–but it is still readable.
+In the article, I examine how consistently imperial name taboos were observed in Buddhist texts from Dunhuang.
+Many scholars in the … Continue reading

 Posted in Character variants, Chinese writing, Dating, Dunhuang, Orthography, Palaeography, published papers, Scribal habits | Tagged , , , , | Leave a comment